 Year ended December 31,

-2017 \$ -
+2017 \$

 2018

 2019

 2020 81,080

 2021

-Thereafter
+Thereafter -

-Total \$81,080
+Total \$ 81,080

 Less current portion of notes payable

-Notes payable, net of current portion \$81,080
+Notes payable, net of current portion \$ 81,080

 The audit report and opinion of the Company's independent registered public accounting firm contained in the accompanying financial statements includes an explanatory paragraph that describes conditions that raise substantial doubt about its ability to continue as a going concern.
-This explanatory paragraph included in the report of the Company's independent registered public accounting firm could constitute a potential event of default under the Term Loan Agreement.
+This explanatory paragraph included in the report of the Company's independent registered public accounting firm constitutes a potential event of default under the Term Loan Agreement.
 On March 7, 2017, the Company entered into the Fourth Amendment, which includes a limited waiver of a potential event of default that could have resulted from the explanatory paragraph.
 In consideration for the waiver, the Company agreed to: (i) issue Capital Royalty Partners ten-year warrants to purchase an aggregate of 1,937,890 shares of its common stock at an exercise price equal to \$2.35 per share, the closing price of its common stock on the NASDAQ Global Market on the date of the Fourth Amendment, (ii) increase its minimum cash balance requirement under the Term Loan Agreement from \$2.0 million to \$10.0 million, (iii) provide Capital Royalty Partners the same information it makes available to its board of directors, subject to limited exceptions, and (iv) not incur additional third party indebtedness secured solely by accounts receivable, inventory and cash.
 In addition, the Fourth Amendment includes a covenant requiring the Company to complete a financing in which its gross proceeds from the sale of equity securities is at least \$30.0 million, no later than January 15, 2018.
-Furthermore, the Company has agreed to increase the Back End Financing Fee to 5.0% of the entire aggregate principal amount of borrowings outstanding, including total PIK Loans issued, under the Term Loan Agreement, which was \$81.1 million as of December 31, 2016.
-The Back End Financing Fee is payable at maturity of the Company's loans and on the principal amount of any loans for which it makes an optional prepayment, and may be payable in connection with a change of co
+Furthermore, the Company has agreed to increase the Back End Financing Fee to 5.0% of the entire aggregate principal amount of borrowings outstanding, including total PIK Loans issued, under the Term Loan Agreement or in connection with a change of control.
+(See Note 12 "Subsequent Event")